JasonTeixeira/jason-teixeira-portfolio/content/featured/VisualRegressionFramework/index.md

   - Docker
 ---

-Production-ready visual regression testing framework with multi-browser support (Chrome, Firefox, Safari).
-Features intelligent pixel-diff comparison, responsive testing across devices, dark mode testing, baseline management, and HTML reports with side-by-side diff highlighting.
-Built to replace expensive commercial tools like Percy and Applitools with enterprise-grade capabilities.
+Automated visual testing using Playwright for screenshot capture across Chrome, Firefox, and Safari.
+Uses OpenCV for pixel-diff comparison with baseline images.
+Handles responsive layouts at different viewport sizes and dark mode variants.
+Built as an alternative to commercial tools.
+Main challenge was handling rendering differences between browsers and making the comparison algorithm fast enough to run in CI pipelines without timing out.